 Familiarity

 Dogs compare the smell of the food to what they expect.
-Even small changes, such as storage, temperature, or moisture, can make food smell slightly different to a dog.
+Even small changes, such as storage, temperature, or moisture, can make food smell slightly different.

 Safety